awsdocs/aws-greengrass-developer-guide/doc_source/console-mod7.md

 If you need assistance with the onboarding of a [supported hardware security module](hardware-security.md#hardware-security-reqs), contact your AWS Enterprise Support representative\.

-Before you begin, make sure that you completed [Module 1](module1.md) and [Module 2](module2.md) of the Getting Started tutorial\.
+Before you begin, run the [Greengrass Device Setup](quick-start.md) script, or make sure that you completed [Module 1](module1.md) and [Module 2](module2.md) of the Getting Started tutorial\.
 In this module, we assume that your core is already provisioned and communicating with AWS\.
 This module should take about 30 minutes to complete\.

 ## Install the SoftHSM Software<a name="softhsm-install"></a>